 3. Your branding doesn’t appeal to your ideal client

 As a service-based business, it’s essential that your potential clients feel they know, like and trust you.
 It’s vital that you have your brand foundations established.
 You need to express your brand values so your audience understands the beliefs you uphold and how you operate your business.
 You also need to know what makes you unique – clearly explain why a client should hire you over someone else who does exactly the same thing.
 Sharing this information on your website will help you attract the kind of clients who would be a great fit to work with you.
-If you’d like to deep dive into your brand with an experienced coach click here.

 4. Your site doesn’t visually appeal to your ideal client

 The visual elements of your brand set the first impression that your audience gets of your business.
 It’s important that you catch their eye and make a great first impression.
 Your brand visuals need to appeal to and resonate with your ideal client.
 From your logo, to your colors and fonts, to your images, they all need to set the right tone for your business and match the personality of your brand.
 They need to create the kind of experience you want to deliver.
 You want to make sure all of the visuals on your website are sending the right kind of message to your audience about what kind of business you are and the kind of people you want to work with.

 5. Your pricing doesn’t match your ideal client

 Once you understand who your ideal client is, you’ll want to create your offerings with their needs and budget in mind.
 If you are an interior designer and you want to attract the high-end, luxury client, you need to make sure that your services are priced to match what they would expect to pay.
 And, more importantly, you need to ensure that your client experience matches that price point.

 Remember, brands evolve and change.
 This is who your businesses is now – but you can make changes and updates to your website as needed.

 If you found this information helpful, I hope you’ll share it with others who may benefit from it using the links below.